section-engineering-education/engineering-education/content/articles/social-authentication-with-djoser-in-react-applications/index.md

 We then made the settings for Django REST Framework and Django REST simple jwt.

 Notice the allowed redirect URLs part.
-These URLs should be similar to those you set up for your app in the google console.
+These URLs should be similar to those you set up for your app in the Google cloud console.

 For authentication, we will implement Google, so we also need the `ModelBackend` because we may need to log into the admin panel.